Crolly: Features

 The Crolly River, which flows from Loughanure to an estuary known locally as An Ghaoth, is known for its fishing.
 The Crolly Waterfall is also nearby.
-Crolly Bridge also indicates the point where the two parishes meet.
+Crolly Bridge also indicates the point where the two parishes, and the two traditional districts, meet.

 Irish language

 As the village is located on the border of The Rosses and Gaoth Dobhair, both districts within the West Donegal Gaeltacht, the Irish language is to be heard and most residents are bilingual.
 During the summer students stay in the village to learn Irish.

 Amenities

-There is one petrol station/shop known locally as Stephen Anns.
-In the village there is one pub, Páidí Ógs.
-The famous Leo's Tavern is a short walk from the village in the neighbouring townland of Meenaleck, with another pub, Teach Tessie, opposite the tavern.
-The local garage is McDonaghs' Tyre Centre.
-There is a caravan park behind Páidí Ógs, and another in Meenaleck, Sleepy Hollow Campsite.
+There is one petrol station/shop (known locally as Stephen Anns) and one pub (Páidí Ógs) in the area.
+Leo's Tavern is a short walk from the village in the neighbouring townland of Meenaleck, with another pub, Teach Tessie, opposite the tavern.
+There are two caravan parks in the area and a glamping site is located near Leo's Tavern in Meenaleck.

 Since 2018 there has been a local whiskey distillery called "Croithlí Distillery" located in the former Crolly factory.

 There's one Catholic church, known locally as 'the Chapel', for the area located in Meenaweel.
 As there is no school in the village, children usually attend Scoil Phadraig Dobhair, in the townland of Dobhar, or Scoil Naomh Duigh in Anagaire.